mixam24/demo-streaming-etl/README.md

         EMIT CHANGES;
     ```

-1. Create a Ksql table to show the most up-to-date values for each `products` record.
+1. Create a ksqlDB table to show the most up-to-date values for each `products` record.
     ```sql
         CREATE TABLE products WITH (
                 KAFKA_TOPIC='products',